ornl-training/python-style/episodes/style-guide.md

 file = FileDownloader()
 ```

 Function and variable names should be lowercase with underscores to separate words for readability.
+This naming convention applies to methods on a class object too.

 ```python
 def hello(x):